aspose-pdf/Aspose.PDF-Documentation/java/converting/convert-pdf-to-html/_index.md

     }
 }
 ```

 PDF to HTML conversion is one of Aspose.PDF's most popular features because it makes it possible to view the content of PDF files on various platforms without using a PDF document viewer.
 The output HTML accords with to WWW standards and can easily be displayed in all web browsers.
 Using this feature, the PDF files can be viewed over hand held devices because you do not need to install any PDF viewing application but can use a simple web browser.

+## PDF to HTML - Exclude Font Resources

+If you intend to exclude all or some font resources during the conversion of PDF to HTML, Aspose.PDF for Java API lets you achieve this with the help of HtmlSaveOptions class.
+The API offers two options for this purpose.

+1. htmlOptions.FontSavingMode = HTmlSaveOptions.FontSavingModes.DontSave - to prevent exporting all the fonts
+1. htmlOptions.ExcludeFontNameList = (new String[] { "ArialMT", "SymbolMT" }); - is for prevent exporting specific fonts (font names to be specified without hash)
+   In order to convert PDF to HTML excluding font resources, use the following steps:
+1. Define a new object of HtmlSaveOptions class
+1. Define and set the font names to be prevented from exporting in HtmlSaveOptions.ExcludeFontNameList
+1. Conver the PDF to HTML using the save method

+   {{< gist "aspose-com-gists" "282750bc23ba43d2659ba38470239283" "Examples-src-main-java-com-aspose-pdf-examples-AsposePdfExamples-DocumentConversion-PDFtoHTMLExcludeFontResources-PDFtoHTMLExcludeFontResourcesWithAdditionalOptions.java" >}}